bassusteur/aorus-b450-pro-repair/README.md

 - the screen is literally frozen

 Something's up, and in the course of a few days i try every possible troubleshooting step ever tried in the history of ever, swapping ram stick channels, only one ram stick in at a time and since the led is stuck on the VGA step of boot i try using 3 different graphics cards but without success...
-Basically this thing is useless at the moment and my guess is one of the bios chips' gone bad and dual bios didn't kick in, so i do the only thing any sane person would do and decide to desolder the M_bios microchip.
+Basically this thing is useless at the moment and my guess is one of the bios chips' gone bad and dual bios didn't kick in.

+So i do the only thing any sane person would do and decide to desolder the M_bios microchip.
 "MX25U12873F" is written on it, i look up the datasheet and would you look at that..
 1.8v spi flash. son. of. a. bitch. - i dust off my rp2040 board, drop ![pico-serprog](https://github.com/kukrimate/pico-serprog) on it and since it has 3.3v GPIO and i need 1.8v i can just make level shifters for each line, 3 resistor dividers for CLK, CS and SI, one transistor driven for SO and for power? just solder some wires on the motherboard and use its power supply, as a breakout to make things easier i used one i DIY'd a while back.